 Probiotic strain selection by condition: a practical guide

-The most important principle in probiotic supplementation is that effects are strain-specific, not species-specific.
-Lactobacillus rhamnosus GG is not equivalent to Lactobacillus rhamnosus GR-1, and a generic "Lactobacillus" capsule is not interchangeable with a trial-validated strain at a trial-validated dose.
-The World Gastroenterology Organisation guidelines and ISAPP consensus statements have repeatedly emphasized this distinction.
-Here is what the trial record actually supports.
+The single most important principle in probiotic supplementation is that effects are strain-specific, not species-specific.
+Lactobacillus rhamnosus GG is not the same product as L. rhamnosus GR-1, and a generic "Lactobacillus" capsule is not interchangeable with a trial-validated strain at a trial-validated dose and formulation.
+Major guideline bodies and the International Scientific Association for Probiotics and Prebiotics (ISAPP) have repeatedly stressed this point, because clinical benefit demonstrated for one deposited strain does not automatically transfer to a relative on a supplement shelf.
+What follows is what the randomised-trial record actually supports, condition by condition — and, just as importantly, where it does not.

 IBS: which strains have positive trials